top of page

 Co-chair of Healthcare Sustainability, Steering Committee Member

-Dr. Abigail Hankin-Wei is an emergency physician who works at INOVA Fairfax Hospital and Page Memorial Hospital in Luray, Virginia.
-Dr. Hankin-Wei was a member of Healthcare without Harm when she was a medical student at the University of San Francisco, California.
-After medical school, her interest in the health of communities, and the intersection of social, economic, and environmental factors with individual health led her to pursue a Master's in Public Health at the University of California, Berkeley.
+Dr. Abigail Hankin-Wei is an emergency physician who works at INOVA Fairfax Hospital and Page Memorial Hospital in Luray.
+Hankin-Wei was a member of Healthcare without Harm when she was a medical student at the University of San Francisco.
+After medical school, her interest in the health of communities, and the intersection of social, economic, and environmental factors with individual health led her to pursue a master's in public health at the University of California, Berkeley.
 After graduating, she completed an EM residency at the Hospital of the University of Pennsylvania, followed by a research fellowship at Emory University.
-From 2015-2021, she lived in Maputo, Mozambique with her family, and collaborated with the Ministry of Health to develop the first EM residency program in Mozambique.
-While in Mozambique, she witnessed first hand the devastating consequences of climate change and extreme climate events on the most vulnerable communities on the planet; she also witnessed a different approach to the practice of medicine, especially with respect to equipment reuse and waste minimization.
-These experiences prompted her to become active in VCCA upon her return to the US.
-Dr. Hankin-Wei co-leads the Healthcare Sustainability Committee with Samim Atmar and Sara Wohlford.
+From 2015–21, she lived in Maputo, Mozambique with her family, and collaborated with the ministry of health to develop the first EM residency program in Mozambique.
+While in Mozambique, she witnessed firsthand the devastating consequences of climate change and extreme climate events on the most vulnerable communities on the planet; she also witnessed a different approach to the practice of medicine, especially with respect to equipment reuse and waste minimization.
+These experiences prompted her to become active in VCCA upon her return to the U.S. Hankin-Wei co-leads the healthcare sustainability committee with Samim Atmar and Sara Wohlford.

 Irène Mathieu, MD